yhtsnda/nativescript-cli/docs/man_pages/project/configuration/prepare.md

 Usage | Synopsis
 ------|-------
 General | `$ tns prepare <Platform>`
-Android | `$ tns prepare android`
-iOS | `$ tns prepare ios`

-Copies common and relevant platform-specific content from the app directory to the subdirectory for the selected target platform in the platforms directory.
+Copies common and relevant platform-specific content from the `app` directory to the subdirectory for the selected target platform in the `platforms` directory.
 This lets you build the project with the SDK for the selected platform.

+### Attributes

+`<Platform>` is the target mobile platform for which you want to prepare your project.
+You can set the following target platforms.

+* `android` - Prepares your project for an Android build.
+<% if(isMacOS) { %>* `ios` - Prepares your project for an iOS build.<% } %>

 <% if(isHtml) { %>
+### Command Limitations

+* You can run `$ tns prepare ios` only on OS X systems.

-#### Related Commands
+### Related Commands

 Command | Description
 ----------|----------